sian-alcock/project-01/README.md

 I would like to include the following capabilities:
 * Responsive design - not working great on mobiles right now.
-* Complete the code to make the computer play the game more intelligently (ie once a 'hit' has been made - to target the cells around it until crop is completely destroyed).
+* Complete the code to make the computer play the game more intelligently (ie once a 'hit' has been made - to target the cells around it until crop is completely destroyed). * I added this code subsequently as mentioned above.
 * Enable player to plant his/her crops by clicking to select the orientation, then dragging them onto the grid.
 * Keep score between games.
-* Should be a sound to alert player when a single crop has been destroyed (image does update but is a bit subtle)

 ## What I learned

 This project was such a great learning experience.
 Major learning points:
 * Generating functions and passing parameters back and forth between them
 * Try to never write the same piece of code more than once even if it's quite a small check (eg check if a cell falls within the grid)
 * Try to design a code solution before starting.
 I did this for my crop planting and it went fairly well.
-I didn't for the 'intelligent computer game-playing' and failed to complete it in the end.
+I didn't for the 'intelligent computer game-playing' and failed to complete it in the alotted timescale.
 * Everything takes 3 or 4 times longer than you think - even just placing a piece of text on a page.
 * Write meaningful messages when you commit your code on gitHub - makes life so much easier if you have to restore.